Conduct Guidelines and Grievance Procedures for Students

 B. Interim restrictions may include, but are not limited to, the following:

-C. The official imposing the interim restrictions shall notify the student in writing of the restrictions imposed and shall schedule a meeting with the student to be held within two working days after the imposition of the interim restrictions.
-If the student is unable to attend for good cause, the meeting or the hearing before the Student Conduct Board will be held as soon as the student is able to attend.
+C. The official imposing the interim restrictions shall notify the student in writing of the restrictions imposed and shall schedule a meeting with the student to be held within three (3) calendar days after the imposition of the interim restrictions.
+If the student is unable to attend for good cause, the meeting or the hearing will be held as soon as the student is able to attend.

-- At the meeting the student shall be informed of the basis of the allegations that led to the imposition of the Interim Restrictions and shall be offered the opportunity to explain his position regarding the charges and the imposition of the Interim Restrictions.
-If, after hearing the student's position, the official believes the imposition of the Interim Restrictions was made in error or is too restrictive, he/she may rescind or modify the restrictions.
-Otherwise, the restrictions shall continue until the decision is rendered in the disciplinary proceedings.
+D. At the meeting the student shall be informed of the basis of the allegations that led to the imposition of the Interim Restrictions and shall be offered the opportunity to explain his or her position regarding the charges and the imposition of the Interim Restrictions.
+If, after hearing the student's position, the official believes the imposition of the Interim Restrictions was made in error or is too restrictive, the official may rescind or modify the restrictions.
+Otherwise, the restrictions shall continue until the decision is rendered in a future student conduct proceeding.

-- In cases where interim restrictions have been imposed, the hearing shall be held as soon as possible, but not later than 30 days from the date of the imposition of interim restrictions.
+E. In cases where interim restrictions have been imposed, the disciplinary hearing shall be held as soon as possible, but not later than thirty (30) calendar days from the date of the imposition of interim restrictions.

-B. Students may arrange to review their own disciplinary records and related information by contacting the Dean of Students Office.
+B. Students may arrange to review their own student conduct records and related information by contacting the Office of the Dean of Students.

-D. Disciplinary records shall be maintained for seven (7) years from the last recorded entry, then destroyed.
+D. Student conduct records shall be maintained for seven (7) years from the last recorded entry, then destroyed.